wazuh/wazuh-documentation/source/installing-splunk/splunk-cluster.rst

 ==============

 .. note::
-  To know how to mount a Splunk cluster, visit the `Official Splunk Documentation <https://docs.splunk.com/Documentation/Splunk/7.2.3/Indexer/Aboutclusters>`_
+  To know how to mount a Splunk cluster, visit the `Official Splunk Documentation. <https://docs.splunk.com/Documentation/Splunk/7.2.3/Indexer/Aboutclusters>`_

 Installing the Wazuh App
 ------------------------

+After we have followed all the steps in the `Official Splunk Documentation, <https://docs.splunk.com/Documentation/Splunk/7.2.3/Indexer/Aboutclusters>`_  the next step is to install the Wazuh App into the cluster:

-The Wazuh App will be installed in the deployer.
+The Wazuh App will be installed in the machine/s that act as the deployer.

 .. note::
   We need to eliminate "SplunkAppForWazuh/default/indexes.conf" so it does not create automatic indexes in the search-heads.